Stonetenth2005/Machine-Learning/readme.md

-This repo is created to upload the code for my learning ML journey
+This repo is created to upload the code for my ML journey